raventhecat333/FBI-Reloaded/README.md

   * Browse and modify CTR NAND, TWL NAND, and system save data.
   * Dump the raw NAND image to the SD card.
   * Launch titles installed to the system.

+# Build (linux)

+Requires [devkitARM](http://sourceforge.net/projects/devkitpro/files/devkitARM/), along with 3ds-curl, 3ds-zlib, and 3ds-jansson from the devkitPro pacman repository, to build.

+Make sure that the devkitARM variable is assigned (usually `DEVKITARM=/opt/devkitpro/devkitARM` in your shell).

+Run `make install` in the FBI-Reloaded directory.
+Directories named `build` and `output` will be created.

+The directly installable CIA and 3dsx files are under `output/3ds-arm/`.

 # Credit